+Surely, you can already register for the FRICO 2021.
 You can simply register by sending an email to email@example.com.
 Please state your name, your university/chair/institution/company as well as your talk abstract and title(.txt/.pdf document, max 1500 characters).
 The talk will be held in English.
-You are welcome to ask any question by sending an email to firstname.lastname@example.org.
+You are welcome to ask any questions by sending an email to firstname.lastname@example.org.

-When registring you agree to the processing of your data as described here.
+When registering you agree to the processing of your data as described here.

 TRAVEL AND ACCOMONDATION